MahmoudELsheemy/MahmoudELsheemy/README.md

 - 🧑‍💻 I am a **software engineer**

-- 👯 I joined the department **Computer Science**
+- 👯 I joined the department of **Computer Science**

 - 🔍 Solved over **200 problem-solving challenges** using **C++**

--  📆 I have over **three** `years` of experience.

-- 💼 Working as a **full stack developer on Upwork and Freelancer**
+- 💼 Working as a **full stack developer**

-- 🌐 Working as a **front-end developer** , use `React.js`, For server-side development, I use `Node.js`, `Express.js
+- 🌐 Working as a **front-end developer** useing `React.js`, For server-side development i use `Node.js`, `Express.js
--  and have completed many projects with it
+   and have completed many projects with it

 - 👨‍💻 All of my projects are available at [https://github.com/MahmoudELsheemy](https://github.com/MahmoudELsheemy)

-- 🚀 I find it easy to [learn new technologies quickly and switch between programming languages, libraries, and frameworks with ease.](learn new technologies quickly and switch between programming languages, libraries, and frameworks with ease.)
+- 🚀 I find it easy to [learn new technologies quickly and switch between programming languages, libraries, and frameworks with ease.]

 - 📫 How to reach me **mahmoudelsheemy164@gmail.com**